mamonaco1973/azure-postgres/README.md

 # Deploying PostgreSQL on Azure

 This project demonstrates how to deploy a secure, private PostgreSQL Flexible Server on Microsoft Azure using Terraform.
-Unlike public-facing databases, this setup ensures that all traffic to the PostgreSQL instance remains within a private virtual network, enhancing security and compliance for sensitive workloads.

 The deployment includes a fully managed Azure PostgreSQL Flexible Server with public access disabled, integrated into a custom virtual network and secured with a Private DNS Zone for internal name resolution.
 Additionally, the project provisions a lightweight Ubuntu virtual machine that runs [pgweb](https://github.com/sosedoff/pgweb), a browser-based PostgreSQL client, allowing private, browser-accessible interaction with the database.